Henry de Vere Stacpoole: Biography

 Public success came, however, in 1905 with a comic-romantic novel, Fanny Lambert, and in 1907 with a sea adventure, Crimson Azaleas; in the latter two rude sailors adopt a Japanese orphan.
 He also wrote articles and novels for periodicals, particularly for the Daily Express.

 Still practising as a doctor, on 17 December 1907 he married Margaret Ann Robson, at St Stephen's Church, Westbourne Park.
-At that time he resided in Eden Vue, Langtivathby, Cumberland, where he practised medicine.
+At that time he lived at Eden Vue, Langtivathby, Cumberland, where he practised medicine.
 After the wedding, the couple moved to Stebbing, Essex, where Stacpoole met H.G.
-Wells and served as a justice of the peace.
+Wells and served as a magistrate.

-Stacpoole's greatest commercial success came in 1908 with The Blue Lagoon, which was reprinted at least twenty-four times in thirteen years, and from which films were made in 1923, 1949 and 1980.
+Stacpoole's greatest commercial success came in 1908 with The Blue Lagoon, which was reprinted at least twenty-four times in thirteen years, and from which films were released in 1923, now lost, then 1949 and 1980.
 The Blue Lagoon is the story of two cousins, Dicky and Emmeline Lestrange, stranded on a remote island with a beautiful lagoon.
-As children, they are cared for by Paddy Button, a corpulent sailor who drinks until he dies after only two and a half years.
-Frightened and confused by the macabre vision of the sailor's corpse, the children flee to another part of Palm Tree Island.
-Five years pass and eventually fall in love.
-Sex and birth are as mysterious to them as death, but they manage to instinctively copulate and conceive a child.
-The story of the birth of her little son is interesting: the fifteen-year-old Emmeline, alone in the jungle, loses consciousness and wakes up to find a boy on the ground near her.
-Calling the child Hannah (an example of Stacpoole's penchant for gender reversals), the Lestranges live in family bliss until they are unexpectedly expelled from their tropical Eden.
+They are raised by corpulent sailor Paddy Button, who drinks until he dies at two and a half years.
+After seeing the sailor's corpse, the children flee to another part of Palm Tree Island, terrified and confused.
+Fall in love after five years.
+Sex and birth are as mysterious to them as death, but they instinctively copulate and conceive.
+Her son was born when fifteen-year-old Emmeline lost consciousness in the jungle and woke up to find a boy on the ground.
+In Stacpoole's gender-reversal tradition, the Lestranges call the child Hannah and live happily ever after until they are unexpectedly expelled from their tropical Eden.
+The novel shows their mating as natural and outside Edwardian moral, religious, and social norms.
+The novel's timely focus on childhood, return-to-Eden natural life, and sex stand out.

-The book belongs to a genre of psychological and sentimental fantasy centred on childhood, a genre that had become popular in Edwardian literature thanks to the success of The Wonderful Wizard of Oz by L. Frank Baum (1900), Peter Pan by J. M. Barrie (1904) and L'oiseau bleu by Maurice Maeterlinck (1908).
-But the references to Lewis Carroll's Alice's Adventures in Wonderland and the Book of Genesis are also obvious.
-In turn, The Blue Lagoon has probably stimulated the fashion of the island novel in popular fiction, as the author himself stated in a complaint for copyright infringement.
-It was also a high influence on Edgar Rice Burroughs' Tarzan of the Apes.
-Although Stacpoole stated in a 1921 interview that he was not interested in sequels, he wrote two: The Garden of God (1923) and The Gates of Morning (1925).
-The stage version, written by Norman MacOwan and Charlton Mann, was staged at the Prince of Wales Theatre in August 1920 and ran for eight months; the 12-year delay from the novel's release was caused by a rights dispute with the original publisher, T. F. Unwin.
-In 1933 the three novels were collected in The Blue Lagoon Omnibus.